In shadow of Ghosn, Nissan, Renault and Mitsubishi meet to hash out future

 That would replace Dutch-based companies currently linking Nissan and Renault and, separately, Nissan and Mitsubishi Motors, the people said.

 The heads of the partners will hold a news briefing at Nissan's Yokohama headquarters on Tuesday, Nissan said.
-That is scheduled 4:30 p.m.
+That is scheduled for 4:30 p.m.
 (0730 GMT).

-(Reporting by David Dolan; Editing by Stephen Coates)
+(Reporting by David Dolan, additonal reporting by William Mallard; Editing by Stephen Coates and Himani Sarkar)